G-Force (video game)

 G-Force is an action platform video game based on the film of the same name.
-It was released in July 2009 for Microsoft Windows, Nintendo DS, PlayStation 2, PlayStation 3, PlayStation Portable, Wii, Xbox 360 and iOS.
+It was released in July 2009 for Microsoft Windows, Nintendo DS, PlayStation 2, PlayStation 3, PlayStation Portable, Wii, Xbox 360, iOS and mobile phones.

 Plot

 The plot is based on the movie, in which a group of highly trained guinea pigs (Darwin, Blaster, and Juarez) fight against Leonard Saber, an evil billionaire and his robotic "household appliances" army.

 The game plot differs from the movie in several key ways.
 In the film, Speckles is missing after the others escape the pet store until the final scenes of the movie.
 In the video game, Speckles reappears a short time later claiming that he escaped the trash compactor.
 The game also interjects several new locations including the appliance production centre and some sewers not seen in the movie, and Saber's partner "Yanshu" talks to Darwin several times throughout the third and fourth acts.
+Also, when Saber finds out that he had been manipulated into activating Clusterstorm, the G-Force team save him after he is falsely arrested by the FBI, whereas in the movie, he is falsely captured by the FBI before he is given the assignment to recall his consumer products to atone for his mistakes.
 In addition, the game also ends differently, Darwin finds Speckles in a giant satellite dish rather than at an appliance store, and the latter does not have a change of heart and does not stop his evil plan.
 Instead, he continues and Mooch must destroy the machine, presumably killing Speckles.
-However, in the final moments of the game, Speckles' hand emerges from the wreckage, implying he survived.
+However, in the final moments of the game, Speckles' hand emerges from the wreckage, implying he survived and is still planning revenge.
 Additionally, Ben orders G-Force to vacate the area when the FBI closes in, instead of them being promoted by the FBI.